-- The driver breached this duty, either by disregarding traffic laws, not paying attention to their surroundings, or driving recklessly.
+- The driver breached this duty, either by not paying attention to their surroundings, driving recklessly, or disregarding traffic laws.

-- The pedestrian sustained a serious injury as a result of this breach.
+- The pedestrian sustained a serious injury and suffered financial and other damages due to this breach.

-A driver may be considered negligent for any of the following:
+A driver may be considered negligent for any of the following behaviors:

-- Violating traffic laws, including neglecting to stop at light and stop signs;
+- Violating traffic laws, including neglecting to stop at red lights and stop signs

 New Port Richey Wrongful Death